silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/TikTok_for_Business/video-how-to-connect-a-tiktok-business-center-app-integration.md

 ---
-description: This video shows how to add a TikTok Business Center app integration to centrally manage access to it and its assets from Cerby.
+description: "This video shows how to add a TikTok Business Center app integration to centrally manage access to it and its assets from Cerby."
 intercom_id: 9099695
 ---